vvvvvvss/AnomalyDetection/README.md

 This algorithm uses the local density of points in a dataset to identify anomalies.
 The basic idea is that, in most datasets, the density of points is relatively uniform, with only a few points having significantly lower or higher densities than the rest.
 The LOF algorithm uses this property to identify points that have a significantly lower density than their neighbors, which are likely to be anomalies.

+## Isolation Forest algorithm
+Another popular algorithm for anomaly detection is the Isolation Forest algorithm This algorithm uses decision trees to identify anomalies, by isolating points that are difficult to reach in the decision tree.
+The basic idea is that, in most datasets, the majority of points can be reached in the decision tree with only a few splits.
+Anomalies, on the other hand, are typically isolated from the rest of the data, requiring many splits to reach them in the decision tree.
+The Isolation Forest algorithm uses this property to identify anomalies by isolating points that are difficult to reach in the decision tree.

+## Support Vector Machines (SVMs)
+One-class Support Vector Machines (SVMs) are another popular approach to anomaly detection.
+This algorithm uses support vector machines to learn a decision boundary that separates the majority of the data from the anomalies.
+The basic idea is that, in most datasets, the majority of points belong to a single cluster, while anomalies form a separate cluster.
+The One-class SVM algorithm uses this property to learn a decision boundary that separates the majority of the data from the anomalies, and uses this boundary to identify points that are likely to be anomalies.

+## Elliptic Envelope algorithm
+Elliptic Envelope algorithm is another approach to anomaly detection that assumes that the data is normally distributed.
+This algorithm fits an ellipse around the data, and identifies points that fall outside of the ellipse as anomalies.
+The basic idea is that, in a normally distributed dataset, most of the points will fall within the ellipse, while anomalies will fall outside of it.
+The Elliptic Envelope algorithm uses this property to identify anomalies by fitting an ellipse around the data and identifying points that fall outside of it.